Central South University

 Central South University (CSU; 中南大学) is a public university in Changsha, Hunan, China.
-Funded and overseen by China's Ministry of Education, it is a member of Project 211, Project 985, and the Double First-Class Construction initiatives.
+Funded and overseen by China's Ministry of Education, it is a member of Project 985, Project 211, and the Double First-Class Construction initiatives.
+It was formed on April 29, 2000, through the merger of Hunan Medical University, Changsha Railway University, and Central South University of Technology.
+Central South University is ranked #131 in best global universities in U.S. News & World Report, #83 in Academic Ranking of World Universities (ARWU).